birchb1024/frangipanni/README.md

     : Starting Docker Cleanup
 ```

-with the `-skip 5` option we can ignore the date and time at the beginning of each line.
+With the `-skip 5` option we can ignore the date and time at the beginning of each line.
 The output is

 ```
 localhost